Best winter duvets to keep you warm in the cold months

 The colder months are right around the corner and it is officially time to get snuggly, so that means finding the best winter duvet to take you right through to spring/summer.
 Even though some of the best duvets provide all-year-round comfort, some experts say switching between a summer duvet and a winter one is the best option if you really feel the cold in winter and the heat in summer.

 You’ll know when to swap to a summer duvet by simply looking at the weather outside.
-We usually experience our first spell of cold weather at the start of September, so that’s usually a good time to start thinking about switching to a winter one.
-As a general rule, especially in the UK, having a winter duvet during the autumn to spring is the best option for keeping warm at nighttime.
+We usually experience our first spell of cold weather at the start of September, so that’s usually a good time to start thinking about switching back to a winter one.
+As a general rule, especially in the UK, having a winter duvet during the autumn to spring is the best option for keeping warm at night time.

 Best winter duvets at a glance: